- 1995 India; 1999 New York

 Ritin accepts instructions to appear both as counsel and as arbitrator in arbitral disputes, and as an Indian law expert in courts or forums outside India.
 He has appeared in institutional and ad-hoc arbitrations seated in and outside India, and also acts as co-counsel with international law firms addressing issues of Indian law.
 He has wide-ranging experience in Court proceedings related to arbitral disputes, including applications seeking interim relief, challenges to arbitral awards and their enforcement.
 He is a member of the ICC India Arbitration Group and the India Rapporteur for the 3rd Edition of the “ICC Guide to National Procedures for Recognition and Enforcement of Awards under the New York Convention”.

-Ritin has been engaged in the following arbitral matters, which may be disclosed.
-In all matters, except where specifically stated, Ritin appears as lead counsel.
+Since 2017, Ritin has been engaged in the following arbitral matters which may be disclosed:

 - Representation of company in the Maire Tecnimont group in disputes arising out of an EPCC contract in a petrochemical complex. (co-counsel with an Italian law firm)

 - Representation of an engineering construction company in disputes arising out of the termination of a contract for rural electrification before a panel of 3 retired Judges of the Supreme Court of India.

 - Representation of Siemens Limited in two separate disputes arising out of completion of electrical works in a thermal power plant before panels of 3 retired judges of the Supreme Court of India.

 - Representation of Siemens Logistics India Private Limited before a retired Judge of the Supreme Court of India in disputes arising out of a contract for the construction of an airport cargo handling facility.